Police Officer John William Bechtol | Delhi Township Police Department

 John was born June 3, 1955 to William B. and Alberta “Bert” (Geis) Bechtol.
 He attended St. Dominic Grade School and graduated from Oak Hills High School during June 1973.
 During his senior year, he worked at night at Bonanza Steakhouse.
 John played football, basketball, and softball and enjoyed fishing, hunting, and camping, but most of all he wanted to be a Cincinnati Police Officer.

 Two months after his high school graduation, at the age of 18, John joined the Cincinnati Police Division as a Police Cadet.
 He began his chosen career in an exemplary manner.
-Cadets were then assigned to various assignments every six months.
+Cadets were assigned to various assignments every six months.
 In his first assignment, Records Section, he earned a 90% efficiency rating.
 His next assignment was a preferred one at Training Section.
 He also served in Criminalistics Section.
 He consistently earned performance ratings between 90% and 95%.
 Many employees went their entire careers without a rating above 85%.
 He was a rising star, Vice President of his Class, and 21 years old when his Cadet Class entered their Recruit Training phase in 1976.

-The City of Cincinnati was having financial difficulties in 1976 such that City Council threatened that if a tax levy were defeated in November, hundreds of employees would be laid off.
+The City of Cincinnati was having financial difficulties in 1976 such that City Council threatened that if a tax levy was defeated in November, hundreds of employees would be laid off.
 For John’s Cadet Class, they did not wait for the tax levy vote in November.
-The City promoted all 47 to Police Officer on October 3, 1976 and laid them all off on the next day.
+The City promoted all 47 to Police Officers on October 3, 1976 and laid them all off on the next day.
 The levy was defeated, and the city laid off another 124 police officers December 6, 1976.
 It would be years before Cincinnati would hire Officer Bechtol back – if at all.
-He looked for another police officer position, but there was a glut of experienced laid-off officers for the few positions available in the surrounding area.
+He looked for another police officer position, but there was a glut of experienced laid-off officers for the few positions available in the surrounding communities.
 Officer Bechtol found employment with Jewish Hospital Security.

 INCIDENT